Insulin is a hormone produced by the pancreas, they help in the absorption of glucose from the blood.1

 2. Extra Virgin Olive Oil

-Extra virgin olive oil is a rich source of oleic acid, these acid are known for their insulin lowering abilities.7 Researchers have proved that extra virgin olive oil improves low-density lipoprotein (LDL) cholesterol and blood glucose levels
+Extra virgin olive oil is a rich source of oleic acid, these acid are known for their insulin lowering abilities.7 Researchers have proved that extra virgin olive oil improves low-density lipoprotein (LDL) cholesterol and blood glucose levels in the body.8

 So, throw away those unhealthy oils occupying your kitchen space and make way for some extra virgin olive oil.